kurtosis-tech/kurtosis/docs/docs/faq.md

 How do I pin a specific version of package that my package depends on?
 -----------------------------------------------------------------------------------------------------------
-To pin the specific version of a dependent package, simply do:
+To pin the specific version of a package dependency (i.e. a package that your package depends on), simply do:
 ```python
 # Import remote code from another package using an absolute import for a specific version of 1.0
 database = import_module("github.com/foo/bar/src/postgres.star@1.0")